 If you were receiving professional mental health assistance prior to attending the University and you would like to continue to receive assistance:

-Boynton Health Service’s Mental Health Clinic or University Counseling and Consulting Services can help you to facilitate a successful transition.
+Boynton Health Service’s Mental Health Clinic or Student Counseling Services can help you to facilitate a successful transition.

 Helping others experiencing stressful events and/or mental health challenges:

 While at the University it is possible that a friend, classmate, roommate, or significant other may be dealing with issues such as depression, stress, alcohol misuse, and other issues.
 You can find information that will help you to support these individuals at the following website: Understanding Today’s Students and Assisting Students in Distress.

 In addition to the services identified above and elsewhere on the Student Mental Health-Twin Cities Campus website, students may find it helpful to review tips and resources concerning academic issues; research concerns; employment issues; and personal concerns on The Graduate School’s Problem Solving web site.